 Recently, I was able to connect with Giada and learned that, yes, she is more than just a performer.
 She is a very kind, humble individual who not only has the gift of song but she loves to eat.
 Giada is an adventurous gastronome who has a weakness for Nutella.
 My kind of foodie!

 Giada was born in a town outside Venice, called Portogruaro and currently lives in New York City.
 Like many Italians, food plays a big part in her life.
 She told me “in Italy we often say people eat to live, we in Italy, we live to eat…and it is so true!”

-About her family she tells me that “we can talk for days about food and recipes, food needs to taste well or we don’t eat it.”
+About her family, she tells me that “we can talk for days about food and recipes, the food needs to taste well or we don’t eat it.”

 She tells me that “being on stage I really need to stay in great health and shape, so I always try to eat healthy food.”

 “I try to eat fresh (food), fruit and vegetable that are in season,” she adds.
 “I eat meat with moderation especially red meat—no more than once a week, and a lot of fish.
 Being Italian, bread and pasta are a must on the table.
 I eat them always for lunch, always whole wheat, so I can burn the carbs during the day, in small portion with delicious light sauces.”

 She further tells me that she likes pasta with (fresh) vegetables because “it is very healthy, Pasta or Risotto con Pirelli (short pasta or risotto with peas) is another one of my favorites.”

 I asked Giada if there are certain Venetian dishes that she misses most.
 She confessed that “polenta with Fegato alla Veneziana (polenta and liver Venetian style) … and the sweet cookies that we make for Carnival in Venice like Frittelle and Crostoli or Gubbana for Christmas” are the ones that she misses most.